SosunovychB/online-book-store/README.md

 - PATCH: /api/orders/{id}

 ### KEY TECHNOLOGIES (more details)
-1. Language: Java.
+1. Language: Java 17.
 Build System: Maven (with pom.xml file).
 2. The app was created using SOLID principles and follows the Controller - Service - Repository architecture with REST software architectural style for APIs.
 3. Security was implemented using Spring Boot Security with Bearer authorization using JWT tokens.
 4. The Repository layer was implemented using Spring Data JPA (JpaRepository) and Custom Queries.